jsenv/core/packages/independent/snapshot/readme.md

 fileSnapshot.compare();
 ```

+## takeDirectorySnapshot(directoryUrl)

-The code below ensure `writeFileTxt` write `content` into "./file.txt".
+The code below ensure `writeManyFiles` always write twos file: "./dir/a.txt" and "./dir/b.txt" with the content "a" and "b".
 Changing that behaviour would fail snapshot comparison.

-## takeDirectorySnapshot(directoryUrl)

 ```js
 import { writeFileSync } from "node:fs";